-Project: From concept to creation, we made the Dell Play Through app – turning golf into a social gaming platform.
+Solution: From napkin concepts, to design, to creation, we made the Dell Play Through app – turning golf into a social gaming platform.
 Swing your phone like a golf club, get real time data, partnered with FourSquare to pull in dynamic location data, and play golf through the streets of downtown Austin, Texas.

-Launched at SXSW 2016, it preceded Dell's inaugural Match Play event, also in Austin.
+We chose to launch at SXSW 2016, preceeding Dell's inaugural Match Play event, also in Austin.

 Role: Creative Director (Art/Visual)

 Results: 3 videos (promotional teaser, behind the scenes doc, and case study), branding, mobile phone app.